Five Sex Tips for Women About Men

 1) Men want to be desired too.
-As women we are socialized to be the objects of desire not the owners of desire.
+As women, we are socialized to be the objects of desire, not the owners of desire.
 We grow up thinking that sex is something that happens to us, not something we make happen.
 Seldom do we feel as agents of our own sexual lives.
-Bombarded with messages from the media about impossible physical standards we are often wracked with insecurity of our attractiveness.
-We may struggle to reveal our erotic imagination lest we raise suspicion or resentment (for not saying so sooner!) in our partner.
-Childhood training and adult anxiety leave us weak in reaching out in this powerful way to reassure our partner of our commitment to him.
-A commitment to grow strong in our erotic core, fulfills our pledge of fidelity – away from others.. yes…
+Bombarded with messages from the media about impossible physical standards we are often wracked with insecurity.
+We may struggle to reveal our erotic imagination lest we raise suspicion or resentment in our partner.

-but more importantly onto an exciting sexual relationship.
+But a commitment to grow strong in our erotic core fulfills our pledge of fidelity – which involves moving away from others, yes, but more importantly, into an exciting sexual relationship.
 Our husbands don’t just want sex; they want us to want them.
-It’s ever so slightly different but there’s almost a spiritual difference.
-Wanting confirms our love and reveals our vulnerability to our primitive bond with each other.
-For many men, sex IS love, sex IS connection and a woman’s sexual initiation, compliments, and “winks across the party” offer deep feelings of both excitement and security.
+Wanting confirms our love and reveals our vulnerability.
+For many men, sex is love, sex is connection, and a woman’s sexual initiation, compliments, and “winks across the party” offer deep feelings of both excitement and security.

 2) Stop, drop and roll every once in a while.
 Women need lots of time to get into the mood and even more time to reach orgasm, but every time?
-Even once in a blue moon, should you get yourself in the mood and ready, blow his mind (and anything else that comes to mind.)
+Even once in a blue moon, should you get yourself in the mood and ready, blow his mind.
 Unleashed aggression.
 Be hungry.
 Devour.
-Forget Saran Wrap and babydoll nighties – dress up in DESIRE.
+Forget Saran Wrap and babydoll nighties—dress up in DESIRE.

-Every healthy marriage goes through three stages: fall in, fall out and fall back in love.
-Falling out of love strips away our oft distorted projections of who are partner is – offering us the first clear sight of a real “other,” usually not the prince or the toad but a real human being with warts.
+Many healthy marriages go through three stages: fall in, fall out and fall back in love.
+Falling out of love strips away our oft distorted projections of who our partner is – offering us the first clear sight of a real “other,” usually not the prince or the toad but a real human being with warts.

 The commitment necessary to fall back in love is simple.
 Simple and hard.
 Love your partner the way they like to be loved.
 This opens the space for true reciprocity.
 The risk is he will take all your love and use it up without giving back.
-With ordinary good people, a one spouse-only, six month commitment of loving your partner their way, will radically change the marriage.
-It’s my goal in marital therapy with superstuck couples – to convince, support, cajole, wheedle, and move one partner to risk first.
+With ordinary good people, a one spouse-only, six-month commitment of loving your partner their way can radically change the marriage.
+It’s my goal in marital therapy with super-stuck couples to convince, support, cajole, wheedle, and move one partner to risk first.
 Over and over, I witness how quickly their partner responds to the untallied, uncalculated gift of unconditional love.
-Save the therapy money – try it.
-If you’re a woman, who needs erotic development to really take this chance; even if you lose the marriage; you will become a more whole woman in the process.
-It’s difficult to risk when you already feel empty, yet usually your partner has a mirror experience of your feelings.
-He feels empty too.
-Change the marriage – change the family climate – change the divorce rate – change your children’s lives – change the world.
+Save the therapy money—try it.

 3) Grab him.
 Yeah, there.
-If you are going to initiate – go for broke.
+If you are going to initiate, go for broke.
 The most common complaint I hear from men whose wives claim they did initiate is “I didn’t get the signal.”
 One wife asked her husband if he was tired.
-He would have never imagined that sex was on her mind, so he replied, yes.
-She concluded that he didn’t want sex because she didn’t want sex when tired.
+He would have never imagined that sex was on her mind, so he replied, "Yes."
+She concluded that he didn’t want sex because she didn’t want sex when she was tired.
 Another wife in treatment told me she sat down next to her husband while watching TV.
 Did she touch him?
 No. Did she sit in his lap?
 No. Did she snuggle?
 No, she was waiting on him to start the touching.
 She really thought she had initiated.
 Maybe your guy needs some connection first; some men don’t want to drop their briefcase and roll in the foyer.
 For him, feel free to offer wine, cheese, crackers and a backrub.
-You probably don’t like him to initiate by grabbing your breast or vulva; but men often try this because it’s how they fantasize being approached.
-So to reiterate – try it his way.
+You probably don’t like him to initiate by grabbing your breast or vulva, but men often try this because it’s how they fantasize being approached.
+So to reiterate—try it his way.

 4) Offer up a sexy debrief the next morning.
 Men love to hear what you think of the last experience.
 Talking about sex is almost like having sex.
 Women think if they start talking about it; he’ll start thinking about it and be disappointed that she doesn’t want to start all over again.
 Probably true.
 Double header?
 If you’re really opposed to doing it again in the morning, wait and text him the debrief.
 He’ll swagger into his meeting with the boss.